-Due to space limitations, registration will be open to participants only.
+Due to space limitations, registration is limited to a small number.
 There will be a $75 registration fee to cover costs.

 - Casey E. Davis Kaufman is Project Manager at the American Archive of Public Broadcasting at WGBH and co-founder of ProjectARCC: Archivists Responding to Climate Change.

 - Madeleine Charney is Sustainability Studies Librarian at UMass Amherst and co-founder of the Sustainability Round Table of the American Library Association.

 - Rory Litwin is a former librarian and the founder of Litwin Books, LLC (Colloquium sponsor)

 The organizers wish to thank NYU professor Howard Besser for his support.